 Keyword Information and location

-Displays the bitfield of the frequencies that are available in the module's region of operation.

-String data type

-RadioAvailFreq Read only

-Where to find:

-Settings Editor tab in Device Configuration Utility: Radio Available Fre- quencies

 The channel mask allows channels to be selectively enabled or disabled.
 This allows you to avoid using frequencies that experience unacceptable levels of RF interference.

 RadioChanMask String data type

 Where to find:

-Settings Editor tab in Device Configuration Utility: Radio Radio Chan- nel Mask
+Settings Editor tab in Device Configuration Utility: Radio Radio Channel Mask

 Global control for the internal radio module.

 RadioEnable Where to find:

 Settings Editor tab in Device Configuration Utility: Radio Radio Enable

-RadioHopSeq Specifies the radio channel hop sequence.
+Specifies the radio channel hop sequence.
 This setting must match in all radios in the same RF network.
 This setting can also be used to prevent radios in one RF network from listening to transmissions of another.

-Long data type
+RadioHopSeq Long data type

 Where to find:

 Settings Editor tab in Device Configuration Utility: Radio RF Hop Sequence

-Keyword Information and location

 Radio serial number.

 String data type

-PadioMAC Read only
+RadioMAC Read only

-RadioWAC Where to find:
+Where to find:

 Settings Editor tab in Device Configuration Utility: Radio Radio MAC Address

 Reports the model of the internal radio module.

 String data type

 RadioModel Read only

 Where to find:

 Settings Editor tab in Device Configuration Utility: Radio Radio Model

+Keyword Information and location

 Radio hardware version.

 Long data type

 RadioModuleVer Read only

-Radiowodulever Where to find:
+Nadioiviodale vei Where to find:

-Settings Editor tab in Device Configuration Utility: Radio Radio Hard- ware Version
+Settings Editor tab in Device Configuration Utility: Radio Radio Hardware Version

-RadioNetID The RadioNetID specifies the identifier for the RF network.
+The RadioNetID specifies the identifier for the RF network.
 The radio will ignore any packets received that do not use this network identifier - therefore, all radios in the network must use the same value.
-Valid entries are between 0 and 32767 .
+Valid entries are between 0 and 32767.

-Long data type
+RadioNetID Long data type

 Where to find:

 Settings Editor tab in Device Configuration Utility: Radio Network ID

-Konword Information and location RadioProtocol Specifies the protocol mode that will be used by the radio Transparent : Provides a transparent link with no interpretation of the data packet.
+Specifies the protocol mode that will be used by the radio.

+Transparent : Provides a transparent link with no interpretation of the data packet.
 This mode is most commonly used with array based dataloggers, and it must be used when communicating with other transparent devices such as the RF407/412/422, CR300-RF407/CR300-RF412/CR300-RF422, and CR6-RF407.
 This mode is also used for non PakBus protocols like Modbus.
 When used this way, Retry Level must be set to None .

-PakBus Aware : This is the most commonly used protocol setting for PakBus networks.
+PakBus Aware: This is the most commonly used protocol setting for PakBus networks.
 The radio will automatically inherit an RF identifier equal to the PakBus address of the device to which it is serially attached.
 In this mode, the radio will be capable of performing RF level retries and acknowledgments and provide a more reliable link than Transparent mode used for broadcast messaging.
 You do not need to manually set a unique RF Radio Address or a unique PakBus Address.
 This device will not appear in PakBus Graph.

+Long data type

+Where to find:

-Long data type Settings Editor tab in Device Configuration Utility: Radio Protocol
+Settings Editor tab in Device Configuration Utility: Radio Protocol